mrburty/pdsnd_github/README.md

 Mean travel time in city.
 Number of users by type.
 Counts by gender.
-Oldest rider (only availabe for Chicago and New York City).
+Oldest rider (only available for Chicago and New York City).
-Youngest rider (only availabe for Chicago and New York City).
+Youngest rider (only available for Chicago and New York City).
-The most common year of birth for riders (only availabe for Chicago and New York City).
+The most common year of birth for riders (only available for Chicago and New York City).

 ### Files used
 Randomly selected data for the first six months of 2017 for the following cities: